Interactive Investor

 This flow was created so I could fully understand how a user would progress through the application process.

 As the user needs to enter in a lot of information in order to fully complete this process, I wanted to understand different ways that a user could do this without getting overwhelmed.
-Adopting this approach was quick and easy and did not slow the project down.
+Adopting a progressive disclosure approach made data entry quick, easy and did not slow the process down.

 It was also helpful to take stakeholders through this flow so that they could understand the journey without focusing on any visuals.
 I talked through each stage and could make notes of any missed or important elements.